JCam6/DENG/README.md

 Public repository of code used for D.Eng Praxis.
-This repository includes the Jupyter Notebook files run in custom cloud VM environments tailored to the environment requirements for the Python packages used.
+This repository includes the Jupyter Notebook files run in custom cloud VM environments tailored to the requirements for the Python packages used.

 This repository will not be publicly available after the D.Eng program requirement is complete.